 History of the Carbondale Fire Department

-The City of Carbondale, Illinois was founded in 1852 as a railroad-centered community.
+The City of Carbondale, Illinois, was founded 1852 as a railroad-centered community.
 The Illinois Central Railroad was believed by many of the early settlers to be a means of attracting commerce and revenue to the area.
 With this in mind, the City fathers elected to locate this new settlement in the wilderness, 300 miles south of Chicago and 60 miles north of the convergence of the Ohio and Mississippi Rivers at Cairo, Illinois.

-The first recorded decision to buy any fire apparatus was April 5, 1897, when the City Council met and voted to purchase a chemical fire apparatus manufactured by a fire company in Chicago.
-The apparatus was to be a No. 5 Champion Chemical engine complete with 12 rubber buckets and two 15-foot ladders with a total price of $900, plus $17.71 extra for the chemicals.
+The first recorded decision to buy any fire apparatus was on April 5, 1897, when the City Council met and voted to purchase a chemical fire apparatus manufactured by a fire company in Chicago.
+The device was to be a No. 5 Champion Chemical engine complete with 12 rubber buckets and two 15-foot ladders with a total price of $900, plus $17.71 extra for the chemicals.
 On June 1, 1897, a contract was made with W.G.
 Hampton to store the fire engine and furnish a horse team to draw the engine to the fires.
 For these services, Hampton was to be paid $2.50 per month.

 The problem now facing the City was a method of notifying all the firefighters in the event of a fire.
-So on June 6, 1905, the City Council approved $25 for the purchase of a fire department whistle to be blown each time a fire was reported.
+So on June 6, 1905, the City Council approved $25 for purchasing a fire department whistle to be blown each time a fire was reported.
 The whistle would sound from one to four blasts to notify the firefighters what area of the City the fire was located in.

 Although there have been many changes through the years, the mission of the Carbondale Fire Department continues to remain the same ~ to preserve life, promote fire safety, and protect property and the environment.